How to validate your VAT refund in France easily with a PABLO kiosk?

 How to validate your tax-free form using a PABLO terminal

-After downloading the Zapptax app, uploading your invoices, and generating your tax-free form :
+After downloading the Zapptax app, uploading your invoices, and generating your tax-free form, follow these steps when arriving at your EU departure point :

 -